Our garden is the farm's pride and joy. We love spending time in it, and preparing meals out of our fresh produce.

 - Place two or three tomatoes in a glass jar and seal the lid.
 This mini-greenhouse will hold a nice temperature and really seal in the ethylene.

 - Carefully monitor your jar of tomatoes!
 While this method creates a perfect ripening environment, it is also a perfect environment for mold to breed.
 Open the jar as required to release moisture and excess heat.
+Avoid placing the jar in direct sunlight.

 #6 On the Windowsill